esnet/gdg/README.md

 #### DataSources

-Currently only one set of credentials is supported.  grafana.datasource defines the default credentials.
-The password is set as a value for basicAuthPassword.
+DataSources credentials are keyed by the name of the DataSource.
+See see [config example](https://github.com/netsage-project/grafana-dashboard-manager/blob/master/conf/importer-example.yml).
+If the datasource JSON doesn't have auth enabled, the credentials are igored.
+If Credentials are missing, we'll fall back on default credentials if any exist.
+The password is set as a value for basicAuthPassword in the API payload.

 All commands can use `datasources` or `ds` to manage datasources